Photo Breakdown - “The Staircase”

 This was the shot I had planned.

 Now, for you, the polite yet pedantic art critic, you might be looking at this photo and poo-pooing the (over)use of grain and contrast.
-You might not like the muted colors either and that's totally fair.
-The photo is 20 years old at this point, and my artistic tastes have matured since then.
+You might not like the muted colors either, and that’s totally fair.
+The photo is 20 years old, and my artistic tastes have matured since then.

 As I mentioned 53 words ago, this was a shot that I planned.
-But there is more to the story.
+But there is more to the story…something cool.

 I’m not an artist, but sometimes I pretend to be one, and this was one of those days.